jec-project/jec-cli-template/README.md

 # JEC CLI TEMPLATE Project

-JEC CLI TEMPLATE is a [JavaScript Entreprise Container][jec-url] project focused on the creation of JEC components from templates to improve JEC productivity.
+JEC CLI TEMPLATE is a [JavaScript Enterprise Container][jec-url] project focused on the creation of JEC components from templates to improve JEC productivity.

 [![][jec-logo]][jec-url]